TheDotProtocol/tauos/DEPLOYMENT.md

 Copy all variables from `env/vercel-production.env` to your Vercel dashboard:

 1. Go to [Vercel Dashboard](https://vercel.com/dashboard)
-2. Select your TauOS project
+2. Select your TauCore™ project
 3. Go to Settings → Environment Variables
 4. Add each variable from the production env file